betable/betable-ios-air-sdk/README.md

 ####Authorizing

 When you have an instance of the Betable object authorization is pretty simple.
 You simple call `betable.authorize(<Client ID>, <Client Secret>, <Redirect URI>)`.
 This will hit the iOS SDK and complete an in app authorization flow.
 When the authorization finishes, whether it was successful or not, the Betable instance will dispatch an Authorization Event.
 (See [Authorize Event](#authorize-event) for more info)

+#####Storing Credentials

+You can store and retrieve the access token from the secure keychain by using these two calls `betable.storeAccessToken(<Access Token>)` and `betable.getStoredAccessToken()` respectively.
+If there is an access token available, you can pass it into `betable.authorize` as the fourth argument.
+This will cause the `AuthorizationEvent.AUTHORIZATION_FINISHED` to fire immediately.

 #### <a id="making-bets"></a> Making Bets